In this article

 What is accounts payable (AP) financing?

 Accounts payable financing, or AP financing, is a funding process initiated by a company purchasing goods.
 The buyer selects a third-party financing company that pays a vendor for goods the buyer needs.
 The buyer pays interest to the financing company for the purchase in order to get more time to pay off the debt.
 The vendor may also pay a service fee to the financing company and/or agree to a discount on the invoice.
-This process is also called trade credit, vendor financing, reverse factoring, and supply chain finance (SCF).
+This process is also called trade credit, vendor or supplier financing, reverse factoring, and supply chain finance (SCF).

 The buyer creates a predictable cash outflow while maintaining great vendor relationships.
 From the vendor or seller's perspective, accounts payable financing is accounts receivable financing with a couple of differences.
 First, the seller doesn't initiate financing.
 Second, the seller receives cash from a financing company (usually lenders) chosen by the buyer.
 Thus, AP financing involves three parties and works differently.